'"The Greatest Recording Organisation In The World"

 “I was there when one of the units was being loaded.
 I suppose only the truck driver knows.
 My understanding is that the last four presses were stripped of scrap [steel], then the press bodies themselves were dumped in the harbour reclamation site [as landfill].

 “Almost every worthwhile component from the whole plant was taken to Australia as the Australian managing director [EMI] at the time, David Snell, was ex MD in New Zealand and knew the equipment and its capabilities well.
-David was from an engineering background and had a lot to do with choosing of hardware and maintenance of the plant.
+David was from an engineering background and had a lot to do with choice of hardware and maintenance of the plant.
 He would come in when the main boiler had its yearly service wearing overalls.

 “As far as the master tapes were concerned, at the time I was the IT Manager for EMI and the tapes were put into my care and have been for the last 25 years.
 None were thrown away that had any NZ content.